amieecode/login-form/README.md

 # Login System

-This project is a Login System built with React Vite.
-It features a sign in and sign out with socials.
+Here is simple login and register page built with React Vite.
+It features a sign in and sign out with socials button.

 ## Technologies Used